ehoneahobed/binary_trees/README.md

 Preorder Traversal: traversing a tree in a pre-order way.
 Inorder Traversal: traversing a tree in an in-order way.
 Postorder Traversal: traversing a tree in a post-order way.

+Insert Operation: The first insert operation in a tree is to create a tree.
+To insert an